luisnomad/HowTo-SetupBlogAndSocialMediaForFree/README.md

 * You just worry about writing in your blog.
 All the other stuff will happen magically.
 * Writing content is not easy, so you don't only need to commit yourself to find the time to do it.
 You also need to spread the word across all popular channels.

 Okay, maybe these answers have brought even more questions.
 Like, magically how?
 What do I need a YouTube account for if I am not uploading videos?
 So to finally convince you to go ahead with all the steps.
-I will start with the "Automation" part, or at least I will explain it to you so you can see the benefits and forget about spending your day posting stuff on a thousand channels.
+I will start with the "Automation" part, or at least I will explain it to you so you can see the benefits (and you'll forget about spending your day posting stuff on a thousand channels).

 **If you already know IFTTT, you can completely skip the following part**